roughleaf/WeatherPiNode/README.md

 The hardware was updated with various improvements.
 One of which is replacing the 2.4Ghz NRF24L01+ module with a 433Mhz AI-Thinker LoRa module to improve communication range and reliability.

+I'm investigating if changing to the MQTT protocol will be an improvement on my current implimentation.

-A link to the now firmware will be placed in this readme file when available.
+A link to the now firmware will be placed here when available.